 "Bah!"
 North scoffed loudly.
 "Manny will choose a new guardian today.
 I can feel it in my belly!"

 "Whoa, wait.
 We're getting a new guardian?"
 Jack asked, looking around the room at his friends.
-Sandy nodded enthusiastically and clapped his small hands together gently.
+Sandy nodded enthusiastically with a large smile and clapped his small hands together.

 "Maybe," Bunny stressed again while Tooth flew down to Jack's level.

 "Yes, we might be," Tooth said as she placed a hand on Jack's shoulder.
-"You see, Jack, every four hundred years on this day, the Man in the Moon chooses a new guardian, but we're not sure if he will this time since you were chosen only a short while ago.
+"You see, Jack, every four hundred years on this day, the Man in the Moon chooses a new guardian.
+It's become a bit of a tradition for us, but we're not sure if he will this time since you were chosen only a short while ago.
 He's never chosen two guardians in the same decade before."

 "Or the same century," Bunnymund mumbled from his spot against the fireplace mantle.